Music of the Democratic Republic of the Congo: Colonial times (pre-1960)

-Since the colonial era, Kinshasa, Congo's capital, has been one of the great centers of musical innovation.
-The country, however, was carved out from territories controlled by many different ethnic groups, many of which had little in common with each other.
-Each maintained (and continue to do so) their own folk music traditions, and there was little in the way of a pan-Congolese musical identity until the 1940s.

-Franco Luambo and guitarist Dizzy Mandjeku at the Moi International Sports Centre in Kasarani, Nairobi, Kenya, in 1987.

-In both the former French Congo and Belgian Congo (modern-day Republic of the Congo and Democratic Republic of the Congo), the popular partnered dance music was initially known as maringa.
-This dance originated among the Kongo people within the historical Kingdom of Loango, encompassing present-day areas of the Republic of the Congo, southern Gabon, and Angola's Cabinda Province.
+Since the colonial era, Léopoldville (Kinshasa) has been a major center of musical development in Central Africa.
+The country itself was formed from many different ethnic territories, most of which had little shared cultural background.
+Each group kept its own folk music traditions, and a shared Congolese musical identity only began to develop in the 1940s.
+In both the former French Congo (now the Republic of the Congo) and Belgian Congo (now Democratic Republic of the Congo), the popular partnered dance music was initially known as maringa.
+This dance came from the Kongo people of the former Kingdom of Loango, an area that included parts of today's Republic of the Congo, southern Gabon, and Angola's Cabinda Province.
 Maringa utilized a combination of traditional instruments such as the patengé (a small frame drum), a glass bottle used as a triangle, and a variant of the likembe (a thumb piano) with steel reeds.
 The dance was characterized by a rhythmic swaying of the hips, alternating weight from leg to leg, and was stylistically reminiscent of the Afro-Cuban rumba.
-By the 1930s, partnered dance had become widespread throughout the Congo region.
+By the 1930s, this type of partner dance had spread widely across the Congo region.
 According to ethnomusicologist Kazadi wa Mukuna, early recording studios began to market maringa as "rumba", blending in the newer rumba rhythm while keeping the original name.
-Scholar Phyllis Martin also noted that the interest of the White elite in Brazzaville in Latin American music, especially after Cuban rumba's exposure at the 1932 Chicago World's Fair, played a significant role in this transition.
+Scholar Phyllis Martin also noted that members of the European elite in Brazzaville showed interest in Latin American music, especially after Cuban rumba was presented at the 1932 Chicago World's Fair, which helped encourage this change.
 Nonetheless, both colonial and African elites often favored dances like the tango and the biguine.
 In 1934, Jean Réal, a French director of entertainment from Martinique, coined the term "Congo Rumba" when he founded a band of the same name in Brazzaville in 1938.
-Several institutions key to the development of Congolese popular music were established soon thereafter: Olympia and its associated labels (Novelty, Kongo Bina, and Lomeka) were founded in 1939 by Fernand Jansens and Albert Patou; Studio Congolia, affiliated with Radio Congolia, was created in 1941 by Jean Hourdebise.
+Soon after, several institutions that played a key role in the growth of Congolese popular music were founded.
+Olympia and its related record labels (Novelty, Kongo Bina, and Lomeka) were established in 1939 by Fernand Jansens and Albert Patou.
+In 1941, Jean Hourdebise created Studio Congolia, linked to Radio Congolia.
 In August 1941, Congolese musicologist Emmanuel Okamba documented the formation of Victoria Brazza, an ensemble led by Paul Kamba in Poto-Poto, Brazzaville.
-Their performances blended the traditional maringa rhythm with modern instrumentation, including accordion, guitar, mandolin, and banjo, creating what would become known as modern Congolese rumba, a fusion of programmable modern sounds with the intuitive, non-programmable textures of traditional instruments.
+The band combined the maringa rhythm with modern instrumentation, including accordion, guitar, mandolin, and banjo, creating what would become known as modern Congolese rumba, a fusion of programmable modern sounds with the intuitive, non-programmable textures of traditional instruments.